Mechanical Engineering Technology, BS

 Program Information

 Mechanical Engineering Technology is concerned with product testing, the design of products, and the machines required to manufacture them.
 Our students include: recent high school graduates, transfers from other colleges and institutions, and those students currently employed who are looking for a degree in mechanical engineering technology.
 As our mission statement states: “We provide high quality educational opportunities necessary to assist a diverse student population to achieve its career goals in the field of mechanical engineering technology.”
-The Mechanical Engineering Technology, BS Degree is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+The Mechanical Engineering Technology, BS Degree program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

 Program Educational Objectives